Photoelectric Effect Calculator

 Here, is internally converted to joules using the factor .

-Once photon energy exceeds the work function, the excess appears as kinetic energy of the emitted electrons:
+Electron kinetic energy.
+This is the heart of the model.
+Once photon energy clears the work function, whatever is left over becomes the kinetic energy of the fastest emitted electrons:

 Formula: K = E - ϕ